coruus/sphlib/src/README.txt

 -------

 On Windows systems, you may use the Makefile.win32 file.
-This is meant for Visual C 2005 (command-line compiler).
+This is meant for Visual C 2005 or later (command-line compiler).
 Open a "Visual C console" from the start menu (this is a standard text console with the environment set up for using cl.exe).
 Type:

 	nmake /f makefile.win32